-On August 15, 1385 there took place the decisive battle between Portuguese and Castilians – Battle of Aljubarrota.
+On August 15, 1385, there took place the decisive battle between Portuguese and Castilians – the Battle of Aljubarrota.
 Portuguese under the leadership of King John I (Dom João I) won, thus attesting the independence of Portugal and serving as an introduction to the "golden times" in the history of Portugal when this small country took disproportionally large importance in global politics.

 Showcase of Portuguese kingdom

 Victory in the Battle of Aljubarrota was attributed to the assistance of Virgin Mary.
 In order to commemorate this prominent event and to promote the unity of nation King John I – the first king in the Aviz dynasty – ordered to build a church and monastery of unseen beauty and scale, devoting it to Virgin Mary.

 Construction of this amazing building took more than a century and there were fifteen main architects.
 Monastery of Batalha (Monastery of the Battle) drained manpower and financial resources of Portugal but at the same time this great building helped to develop arts, architecture and structural engineering.